likemuuxi/obsidian-modal-opener/README.md

 - Double-click the border to restore

 - Support add custom command, one click to open files or links (Can be used with the Command plugin to add icon)

+- Support the use of shortcut keys to open the current file and link

 # How to use